civicrm/civicrm-sysadmin-guide/docs/setup/payment-processors/authorize-net.md

 Important: if you are using a different domain for sandbox/staging or a local installation, you can create test transactions from your local that will be handled by Auth.net (hopefully you're doing this under one of the various test configurations described above), but note that Auth.net will attempt to use the above URL (your production site) to notify CiviCRM, so your staging/local installation will never hear back from CiviCRM unless you change the URL in Auth.net (which you probably don't want to do if you have a live site running).

+!!! note

+    The Authorize.net Silent-Post is pretty simplistic, so you should confirm the URL you configure.
+For instance, you do not want to use a URL that will require a redirect for SSL (https) or that enforces the use of "www".
+See below on [Testing Recurring Transactions](#testing-of-recurring-transactions) to confirm you have the correct URL to use.

 ## Other Authorize.Net settings

 * **Card Code Verification (CCV)** and **Address Verification Service** are free and part of your account.
 They do need to be configured to be used.
 If used, they will help prevent credit card fraud.